ucsb/campus-cloud-docs/index.md

 The UC system has negotiated contracts with some providers to ensure that UC employees have access to cloud services that meet UC requirements for security, privacy and liability.

-Using a UC-authorized cloud service provider can help you:
+Using a UC-authorized cloud service provider in the Campus Cloud can help you:

 *   Keep data safe and secure, protecting it from unauthorized third party access
 *   Meet federal and state regulations about storing/managing sensitive data